IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 ### Steam Cloud saves

-With Steam Cloud on, Steam can overwrite an edited save with its cloud copy.
-The app asks before the first save to a "☁" file.
-Before you play an edited cloud save, close Steam or turn off Steam Cloud for Stellaris.
+Steam Cloud can restore the original save over your edited copy.
+Galaxy Forge warns you before the first save to a "☁" file.
+Before you play an edited cloud save, close Steam or disable Steam Cloud for Stellaris.

 ## Undo and issues